maria1sm/SisamonMarquezD01/README.md

 - **Components:**
   - Text
   - Button

 ![Screen 1](screen1.png)
 #### Screen 2: Counter with Buttons

-- **Description:** The second screen features a counter accompanied by three buttons.
+- **Description:** The second screen features a counter accompanied by three buttons (decrement, restart and increment) and a numerical display.
 - **How it works:**
   - It starts counting from zero
   - It doesn't display negative numbers